 At full power, the blower screams and squeals.
 A small 12V 10A PWM speed controller from eBay allows turning the power down just a bit so that the blower still moves quite a lot of air, but with just a tolerable whooshing sound.

 A delay module reduces strain on the 12V battery for the few seconds after the ignition is turned on but before the DC-DC powers up.
-This module is sold on eBay by deselectra.
+This module was purchased on eBay from deselectra.
 As supplied, the module has two power input wires and two white wires connected to relay contacts that close after the delay elapses.
 A little soldering reorients the module so that it simply passes power through after the delay.

 The NetGain 11 motor A1 and S1 terminals are connected by a 3/4in X 1/4in copper bar.
 This size has a cross sectional area greater than 4/0 AWG cable.
 After cutting drilling and bending the bar, I tinned it to protect against oxidation using Tinnit Tin Plate.
 The terminal bolts are fastened with Nord-Lock washers.